open-ephys/ephys-course/source/EEA/exday2TA.rst

   .. image:: ../_static/images/EEA/wire_only_blink.png
     :align: center

   4B.
-Now measure the output with the oscilloscope at the points marked by red arrows in the image below, and complete the first column of the table below:
+Use the oscilloscope to measure the peak to peak voltage amplitude recorded at three points:

   .. list-table::
      :width: 80%